rddspatial/text-summarization/README.md

 terms which are critical to the emergency response operations, and thus generating an effective summary.
-To investigate how thematic frequency-based model performs, we compared the model with three other models (a general term frequency-based model, a Glove model and a Word2Vec model).
+To investigate how thematic frequency-based model performs, we compared the model with three other models (a general term frequency-based model, a Glove model and a Word2Vec model) on Twitter threads.

+** Files start with def_def_* are the lexicons of different themes.
+** There are 4 summary samples added in the repository.
+** Due to Twitter policy we could not publish the threads but the models can be deployed on any text dataset.

 In the following we explain how thematic summarization model works using toy examples.